Locomotive Descriptions and Phases - MLW RS-10, RS-18

 The RS-10 and RS-18 were substantially similar, sharing the same overall dimensions and the same general underframe construction.
 However, most of the discussions or references I've found describing the RS-10 and RS-18 go one step further, claiming that, other than a few minor differences in air filters, the carbodies between the two units were "identical".
 They were not.

-Unlike EMD and later GE diesel engines, both the 244 and 251 series engines had the two cylinder banks slightly offset, with the connecting rods sitting side-by-side on the crankshaft.
-The central hood doors on ALCO and MLW RS-series units generally lined up with the engine power assemblies on each side of the prime mover, which meant the doors were different on each side as well as between models.
+Unlike EMD and GE FDL diesel engines, both the 244 and 251 series ALCO engines had the two cylinder banks slightly offset, with the connecting rods sitting side-by-side on the crankshaft.
+The central hood doors on ALCO and MLW RS-series units generally lined up with the engine power assemblies on each side of the prime mover, which meant the doors were different on each side of the hood, as well as different between locomotive models with either engine type.

 On the 12-cylinder 244-series engine, the six power assemblies on each side were all evenly spaced 16.5" apart.
 Externally, on the RS-10, the result was three pairs of doors on the left side 29" wide and 4" apart.
 On the right side, to account for the offset cylinder banks, the pair of engine room doors near the intercooler was widened by 3", pushing the four other pairs of doors (two for the engine and two for the generator compartment) 3" closer to the cab.